- Program Unit Chairs and the Program Committee

 Example 2 (Religion, Media, and Culture Unit):

 The RMC Unit's policy is that steering committee members should attend the Annual Meeting, attend the RMC business meeting and/or steering committee lunch, and attend 2 of our 3 panels.

 • Use a shared repository (such as Dropbox, or Google Drive) to store program unit documents, for continuity across leadership changes.

-• Consult AAR Program Director/Program Committee by e-mailing the Chief Scholarly Engagement Officer for help when unit is not functioning properly.
+• Consult AAR Program Director/Program Committee by e-mailing the Director of Programs and Meetings for help when unit is not functioning properly.
 Chairs and members of steering committees shall perform their responsibilities in accordance with the AAR’s Statement of Professional Conduct and other relevant policies and procedures.
 Violations of the Statement of Professional Conduct must be addressed through the procedures adopted for it.
 A chair or steering committee member who is not upholding the mission or values of the AAR, or who is behaving in an unprofessional manner, may be removed at the discretion of the Program Committee.

 Addressing Concerns about Performance of Program Unit Chair and Steering Committee Responsibilities